EwenG/replique.el/README.md

 Replique is compatible with clojure 1.8.0+, clojurescript 1.8.40+ and requires emacs 25+ with clojure-mode.

-# Emacs mode
+### Emacs mode

 Download the latest [replique release](https://github.com/EwenG/replique.el/releases).
 Extract the zip file in a directory of your choice and add it to your emacs load-path.
-For example:
+For example

 `(add-to-list 'load-path "~/.emacs.d/replique")`

-Load replique:
+Load replique

 `(require 'replique)`

 Enable replique when editing clojure files:

 `(add-hook 'clojure-mode-hook 'replique/minor-mode)`

-# Leiningen
+### Leiningen

 Download the [leiningen script](http://leiningen.org/).
-Either place the lein script in emacs `exec-path` or customize the `replique/lein-script` variable, for example:
+Either place the lein script in emacs `exec-path` or customize the `replique/lein-script` variable, for example

 `(setq replique/lein-script "~/bin/lein")`